plante-app-team/plante_docs/manual-test-cases-for-new-releases.md

     3. Ensure the products are removed from the list.

     4. Restart the app (cold start), ensure the 2 removed products are not confirmed, but are within suggestions.

+### Distance units

+1. Move the map to a metric country (if not there yet).

+2. Search for a store.

+3. Ensure distance to found stores is displayed in kilometers and meters.

+4. Move the map to an "Emperial"-country (the US or the UK).

+5. Search for a store.

+6. Ensure distance to found stores is displayed in miles and feet.